Maude Frazier

-Early life and career
+Early life and education

 Frazier was born on April 4, 1881, near Baraboo, Wisconsin, to William Henry Frazier and Mary Emma (née Presnall) Frazier, both of Scottish heritage.

-Raised on a farm in Sauk County, she graduated from the Wisconsin State Normal School and began teaching in a small town.
+Raised on a farm in Sauk County, she graduated from Baraboo HIgh School and Wisconsin State Normal School.
+While teaching in Wisconsin, she sent out letters of application to schools in the Western United States, and received an offer for a teaching principalship in Genoa, Nevada, which she accepted.

+Career in education

 Maude Frazier (fifth from right) in 1946 as superintendent during a flag-raising memorial ceremony for a student's father killed during World War II.

-In 1906, she moved to Genoa, Nevada, which offered her the position of principal and upper-grades teacher in a two-teacher schoolhouse.
+In 1906, Frazier took a Southern Pacific train from Wisconsin to Genoa, an unincorporated town in Douglas County, located about 42 mi south of Reno. which offered her the position of principal and upper-grades teacher in a two-teacher schoolhouse.

 Until 1912, Frazier was a teacher and principal in the northern Nevada communities of Lovelock and Seven Troughs before heading south to Beatty.
-Between 1912 and 1917, she taught in Goldfield, Nevada before becoming principal of Sparks Elementary School in 1917, supervising a staff of 19 teachers.
+Between 1912 and 1917, she taught in Goldfield before becoming principal of Sparks Elementary School in 1917, supervising a staff of 19 teachers.

 In 1921, Frazier was hired by the Nevada Board of Education to be one of state's four deputy superintendents of public instruction over Southern Nevada.
 As deputy superintendent, she supervised 75 schools in 63 school districts with 2,824 students over 40,000 sqmi, covering all of Clark, Lincoln, Esmeralda, and Nye counties.

+Cornerstone laying ceremony on February 22, 1930 for a new building for Las Vegas High School as a result of Frazier securing the bond funding necessary for its construction.

-Since road infrastructure was underdeveloped in the desert southwest in the 1920s, Frazier drove a Dodge roadster along the abandoned railroad track bed of the Las Vegas and Tonopah Railroad, which had been decommissioned after World War I. An historical profile of Frazier in the Las Vegas Review-Journal stated that contemporary sources claim she was the first person to drive the 180 miles between Las Vegas and Goldfield in one day.
+Since road infrastructure was underdeveloped in the desert southwest in the 1920s, Frazier drove a Dodge roadster along the abandoned railroad track bed of the Las Vegas and Tonopah Railroad, which was repurposed as the segment of the U.S. Route 95 between Tonopah and Las Vegas.
+An historical profile of Frazier in the Las Vegas Review-Journal stated that contemporary sources claim she was the first person to drive the 180 miles between Las Vegas and Goldfield in one day.